allenlin90/programmingLearning/docs/repository-maintenance.md

 This document defines how the learning archive should be maintained without losing useful history.

+See [Path naming conventions](./path-naming-conventions.md) for the staged kebab-case migration policy.

 ## Current condition

 The repository has grown over several years and contains: